-Although not required, most employers prefer that individuals in this area have a master’s degree and have worked in the industry in which they train and develop others.
-In this career, critical-thinking skills to assess and determine the training needs of a company.
+Although not required, most employers prefer that individuals in this area earn a master’s degree and have experience in the industry in which they train others.
+It is also important to have critical-thinking skills necessary to assess and improve the training needs of a company.
 An understanding of adult learning theory is also beneficial for effective design and implementation of training materials.

-Rising to the top requires the ability to motivate and inspire people while thinking strategically and decisively about the management and growth of the organization.
-In an evolving landscape, human-focused management skills are a major asset, as organizations must work harder than ever to stay competitive.
-The MS degree in Management and Organizational Behavior program at Benedictine has armed executives in many of the nation’s top companies with the skills needed to shift from personal success within their role to harnessing the ability and tools to manage a team and helping their organization accomplish goals.
+Rising to the top requires the ability to motivate and inspire people and think strategically about the management and growth of the organization.
+In an evolving business environment, people-focused management skills are a major asset for organizations that must work harder than ever to stay competitive.
+The MS in Management and Organizational Behavior program at Benedictine has armed executives in many of the nation’s top companies with the skills needed to grow their individual, team, unit and company’s success.

-Take your career to new heights: request more information, apply online or call us at (866) 295-3104 to see how you can leverage an MS in Management and Organizational Behavior to achieve your goals or request more information.
+Take your career to new heights.
+Request more information, apply online or call us at (866) 295-3104 to see how you can leverage an MS in Management and Organizational Behavior degree to achieve your goals.